zhengshuai1001/JiKouCompany/README.md

 If you spend too much time thinking about a thing, you'll never get it done.

 Don't compare your beginning to someone else's middle.

+The creative adult is the child who survived.